nikitha90/fibonacciSum/README.md

 The output is 7.

 # Negative scenarios
-Exception will be thrown when the input value is negative and if the calculated sum is more than the maximum integer number
+* Exception will be thrown when the input value is negative
+* If the calculated sum is more than the maximum integer number